Jump to content

 Deposition of silicon nitride

 Deposition of silicon nitride can be done by either LPCVD (Low Pressure Chemical Vapor Deposition) or PECVD (Plasma Enhanced Chemical Vapor Deposition).
-Stoichiometric nitride or silicon rich (low stress) LPCVD nitride is deposited on a batch of wafers in a LPCVD nitride furnace.
+Stoichiometric nitride or silicon-rich (low stress) LPCVD nitride is deposited on a batch of wafers in an LPCVD nitride furnace.
 PECVD nitride (or oxynitride) is deposited on a few samples at a time in a PECVD system.
 LPCVD nitride has a good step coverage and a very good uniformity.
-Using PECVD it is possible to deposit a much lower temperature and a thicker layer of nitride on different types of samples, but the nitride does not cover sidewalls very well.
+Using PECVD, it is possible to deposit a much lower temperature and a thicker layer of nitride on different types of samples, but the nitride does not cover the sidewalls very well.

 It is also possible to deposit silicon nitride and oxynitride by reactive sputtering.